 NATIONAL TOOTHACHE DAY

+National Toothache Day on February 9th is a not so subtle reminder of the importance of dental care.
 Also known as odontalgia, a toothache is pain generating from a tooth or multiple teeth.
-National Toothache Day is observed annually on February 9.

 We can, however, be aware of how to prevent toothaches.

-Routine dental care is an important first step.
+Routine dental care is an essential first step.
 Avoiding sugary foods and acidic drinks and daily brushing and flossing are important, too.
-Even so, we can still develop cavities, have accidents that break or chip at tooth or find ourselves with an infection.
+Even so, we can still develop cavities, have accidents that break or chip at a tooth, or find ourselves with an infection.
 Teeth can also become sensitive to heat or cold.

-Treating a toothache in the short term may be simply handled by over-the-counter treatments, but seeing a denist may still be required to resolve the issue.
-Some toothaches are so severe as to require emergency intervention, so treating the early signs of a mild toothache is important.
+Treating a toothache in the short term may be simply handled by over-the-counter treatments, but seeing a dentist may still be required to resolve the issue.
+Some toothaches are so severe as to require emergency intervention, thus treating the early signs of a mild toothache is important.